 Prescription medications are often overlooked as a cause of nutrient deficiencies.
-According to the Mayo Clinic, nearly 70% of Americans are on at least one prescription drug and more than half are on two prescriptions.
+According to the Mayo Clinic, nearly 70% of Americans takr at least one prescription drug and more than half take two.
 If you’ve ever read the insert that comes with prescriptions, you know that drug side effects are to be expected.
 Nausea, drowsiness and muscle cramps are some of the immediate, obvious and common side effects.
 What very often flies under the radar is the gradual nutrient depletion that long-term use of medications may cause.

 This nutrient depletion may become a major problem, often bigger than the reason for taking the medication in the first place.
 Nutrient depletion – rather than the drugs themselves – is often directly responsible for many of the side effects associated with prescription medications.
 The fact is that every medication, including over-the-counter drugs, depletes the body of specific, vital nutrients.
 This is especially concerning since most Americans are already suffering from nutrient deficiencies.